 - Building top line growth, by means of increasing sales, working to improve pricing structures and entering new geographic and sub-sector markets is another key means of growing equity.

-- Optimizing the cost base is the third key trend through improving the efficiency of procurement and supply chains to reduce spend.
-This is also a lever that can be pulled effectively in buy and build situations through procurement rationalization.
+- Optimising the cost base is the third key trend through improving the efficiency of procurement and supply chains to reduce spend.
+This is also a lever that can be pulled effectively in buy and build situations through procurement rationalisation.

 The procurement evolution